You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Any kind of driver distraction can be dangerous, and texting while driving is no exception.
 Anything that can avert the driver’s attention, be it visually, physically, or mentally, from driving is considered a distraction.
-One of the reasons texting is considered so dangerous is because it distracts in all 3 ways.
-If you were injured because of a distracted driver who was texting while behind the wheel, you may have a right to seek compensation for your damages.
+One of the reasons texting is considered so dangerous is because it distracts in all three ways.
+If you were injured by a distracted driver who was texting, you might have a right to seek compensation for your damages.

 At The Law Offices of Jason E. Taylor, we understand the serious emotional, physical, and financial damage accident victims withstand.
-It is our primary goal to pursue justice and fair compensation on your behalf so that you can begin to heal and move forward after a car crash.
-Not only are we passionate about advocating for the rights of the injured, we are also determined to obtain the results our clients need.
+Our primary goal is to pursue justice and fair compensation on your behalf so that you can begin to heal and move forward after a car crash.
+Not only are we passionate about advocating for the rights of the injured we are also determined to obtain the results our clients need.

 For a free consultation, call our firm at (800) 351-3008.

 In North Carolina, it is against the law for any driver to read or send text messages or emails while behind the wheel.
 Some states are more lenient about these rules, but North Carolina laws are unforgiving for driver distractions involving cell phones.
 Using a phone to compose, read, or send messages while driving is a primary offense, meaning an officer needs no other reason to pull the driver over except that they were texting.

 Texting and driving is serious, as it can lead to extremely dangerous, even deadly, crashes.
 In a commonly stated, though instrumental study, it was discovered that the average person looks at a text message for roughly 4.6 seconds.
 A driver moving approximately 55 miles per hour will take their eyes off of the road for the length of an entire football field.